-If you aren't using that subscription service, cancel it!
-From gym memberships to magazine subscriptions, too many people have paid subscriptions sitting around that they barely use.
+If you aren’t using that subscription service, cancel it!
+From gym memberships to magazine subscriptions to cable, too many people have paid subscriptions sitting around that they barely use.
 Get rid of unneeded streaming services and other cable alternatives, and then watch the money start to pile up.

 8. Overspending?
 Freeze the plastic

-Here's one of the funniest personal finance tips: Freeze your credit cards!
+Here’s one of the funniest personal finance tips: Freeze your credit cards!
 Getting them out of a block of ice is an inconvenience (a highly annoying one) that will slow down bad habits when you need to know how to stop spending money.
 It’s one of the more extreme creative ways to save money.

 9. Plan meals in advance

 Challenge yourself to pack lunch every day for a week or a month.
 Meal planning and cold lunch ideas are healthy and also easy!
 Put the money you save into savings or toward your debt.

 10. Create a grocery list

-Create a list before you go food shopping based on what you need at home!
-This will help you avoid impulse buys, especially at the grocery store.
+Create a list before you go grocery shopping based on what you need at home!
+A list will help you avoid impulse spending, especially at the grocery store.

 11. Always compare rates

-One of the best personal finance tips for insurance?
+One of the best personal finance tips for different types of insurance?
 Shop around yearly and compare your insurance rates to see if you can get a better deal on your current coverage needs.

 12. Keep the change